Skip to footer content

 Installing iTextSharp via the NuGet Console

-1. Install via NuGet Package Manager: Alternatively, you can install it via the NuGet package manager for Solution screen.
+1. Install via NuGet Package Manager: Alternatively, you can install it via the NuGet package manager for the Solution screen.
 To do this, navigate to "Tools > NuGet Package Manager > Manage NuGet Packages for Solution".

 Tools dropdown menu